debridge-finance/debridge-solana-sdk/README.md

 ## About

-Debridge-solana-sdk allows you to easily and quickly connect your Solana programs to the debridge infrastructure.
+debridge-solana-sdk allows you to easily and quickly connect your Solana programs to the debridge infrastructure.
 Debridge protocol enables decentralized transfers of arbitrary messages and value between various blockchains.
-See Debridge documentation for more information https://docs.debridge.finance/.
+See Debridge documentation for more information [docs](https://docs.debridge.finance/).

+### Project Stucture
+- At the root of the git repository you will find auxiliary methods to integrate debridge
+- In [example-program](./example-program) folder you will find an example program with different usage cases

 ## Create a simple message and value transferring to other chain